armbian/testings/README.md

 https://docs.armbian.com/Process_Contribute/

 # What exactly I need to do?
-1. Boot your board with freshly made image or nightly test build
+1. Boot your board with freshly made image or nightly test build.
+You can upgrade any stable build to nightly with [armbian-config](https://docs.armbian.com/User-Guide_Armbian-Config/)
 2. Check their basic functions and report if they work with: yes/no, leave empty for in between.
 3. Create a new test file report